lluisemper/headlines-graphql/README.md

  ### Getting started and running it in your local machine

- npm install & npm install in the client folder, npm start.
+ `npm i && cd client npm i`

+ `npm start`

 Everytime that you do node run store-headlines.js it will scrap the headlines of Spanish, Brittish and Dutch newspapers.

+ `node run store-headlines.js`

 ### Usage